Babesia, a microscopic parasite that infects red blood cells. Photo courtesy of Norwegian microbiologist Morten Laane

 Our bodies’ microscopic cohabitators aren’t just freeloaders.

-These microscopic organisms help us with digestion, circulation, healthy immune responses to diseases, detoxification, and possibly much more.
+These microscopic organisms help us with digestion, circulation, and healthy immune response to diseases.
+They also play a role in detoxification, and possibly much more.

 Why does the microbiome matter?